Back to blog

 Knowing and counting for Lead and Lags, as well as showing a Finish to Start order, can ensure a smooth change from forerunner to follower project.
 Lastly, making a schedule network drawing helps see these bonds and dependencies, easing better planning and quick changes to keep the project on track.

-Conclusion: Mastering lead time and lag time for successful project management
+Master lag time and lead time for successful project management

 True Project Schedule Governance, involving good handling of Lead and Lag times, is part of fruitful project management.
 It requires an understanding of project dependency bonds, including making clear forerunner and follower projects, as well as governing dependent projects.